cs1302uga/cs1302-tutorials/emacs/emacs.md

 ## Control and Meta

-Throughout this tutorial we will use `C` to refer to the control key (`CTRL`) and `M` to refer to the meta key.
+Throughout this tutorial, we will use `C` to refer to the control key (`CTRL`) and `M` to refer to the meta key.
 On most systems, `ALT` or `ESC` correspond to `M`.
 On macOS, the Terminal application can be configured to use `OPT` (`option`) as `M`.
-If you are using macOS and you haven't setup `OPT` to work as meta, the instructions are found [here](https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/MacOS.md#install-homebrew).
+If you are using macOS and you haven't setup `OPT` to work as meta, the instructions are found [here](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/setup/MacOS.md#use-option-as-meta).

 | Key | Name    | Usually             |
 |-----|---------|---------------------|